-That is, the Fourier transform of the collision operator $\widehat{Q(f,f)}(\zeta)$ is a weighted convolution of the inputs in Fourier space with weight $\widehat{G_{\lambda, \beta}}(\xi, \zeta)$. \\ As an example, we compute the weight for the isotropic case in three dimensions.
+As an example, we compute the weight for the isotropic case in three dimensions.
 Assume that $f$ has support in the ball or radius $\sqrt{3}L$, hence, the domain of integration for the relative velocity is the ball of radius $2\sqrt{3}L$.
 Using polar coordinates $u=r\omega$,

 A point worth noting here is that the numerical calculation of expression \eqref{qHatN2} results in $O(N^{2d})$ number of operations, where $N$ is the number of discretization in each velocity component (i.e. $N$ counts the total number of Fourier modes for each $d$-dimensional velocity) space.
 However it may be possible to reduce the number of operations to $O(N^{2d-1}\text{log}N)$ for any anisotropic kernel and any initial state.
-Due to the oscillatory nature of the weight function \eqref{fourier-kernel1} even in the simple case of 3 dimensions for the hard sphere case, when $b(\hat{u}\cdot\sigma)= 4\pi$, such calculation can not be accomplished by $N\text{log}N$ if the initial state is far from a Maxwellian state or has an initial discontinuity, as claimed in \cite{filbetRusso1}. \\ Before continue with the discussion, we recall the definition of the Lebesgue's spaces $L^{p}_{k}(\Omega)$ and the Hilbert spaces $H^{\alpha}_{k}(\Omega)$.
-These spaces will be used along the manuscript.
-The set $\Omega$ could be any measurable set in the case of the $L^p_{k}$ spaces or any open set in the case of the $H^{\alpha}_{k}$ spaces, however, for our present purpose $\Omega \text{ is either } (-L,L)^{d} \text{ or } \mathbb{R}^{d}$ most of the time.
+Due to the oscillatory nature of the weight function \eqref{fourier-kernel1} even in the simple case of 3 dimensions for the hard sphere case, when $b(\hat{u}\cdot\sigma)= 4\pi$, such calculation can not be accomplished by $N\text{log}N$ if the initial state is far from a Maxwellian state or has an initial discontinuity, as claimed in \cite{filbetRusso1}.